bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ```

 Pipelines typically have several configuration parameters and specifying each on
-command line can be cumbersome.
-A configuration file may be preferred in that
+the command line can be cumbersome.
+It may be preferable to use a configuration
-case.
+file instead.

 Create a configuration file named `junction_detection.config` in your working
 directory containing the following `params` block.